 - AOBS (acousto-optical beam splitter) plus sequential scanning capability allows for rapid sequential scanning of fluorophores with minimal bleed-through or cross-talk.

 The Leica TCS SP2 is a point scanning confocal microscope, based around an inverted DMIRE stand.
-The system has three photomultipliers for fluorescence imaging with an additional one for transmitted light.
-It can allow users a wide choice of fluorochrome dyes including: DAPI, FITC, TRITC, TEXAS RED and CY5.
-Live-cell experimentation on this system is possible through the use of a stage-top live-cell incubation chamber where both temperature and CO2 concentration can be set and monitored.
+The system has three photomultiplier tubes for fluorescence imaging with an additional one for transmitted light.
+It can image a wide choice of fluorochrome dyes including: DAPI, FITC, TRITC, TEXAS RED and CY5.

 - Argon UV, 405nm